icp4a/automation-decision-services-samples/samples/MachineLearningQuickTutorial/README.md

 ## Step 1: Uploading a PMML file

-You upload a PMML file to create a machine learning model deployment.
+First you explore the PMML file describing the Machine Learning model.
+Then you upload it to create a machine learning model deployment to be used in the predictive model.

 **Procedure**

+1. Browse the the PMML file provided in [`automation-decision-services-samples/samples/MachineLearningQuickTutorial/model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml`](model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml):
+   * The input schema composed of 7 fields is described in the `DataDictionary` part.
+   * The output schema composed of 3 fields is described in the `Output`part.
+Note that this part is optional.
+   * It uses a Regression model.
-1. Following Task 1, you are in the **Configure predictive model** wizard.
+2. Back in Designer, following Task 1, you are in the **Configure predictive model** wizard.
+Click **Next** to go to the **Select provider and deployment** page.
-2. Click on **Select provider** and select the `ops-quick` provider you defined in Task 1.
-You can see all the machine learning models deployed on this provider.
+3. Click on **Select provider** and select the `embedded-quick` provider you defined in Task 1.
-3. Click Upload and select the PMML file provided in [`automation-decision-services-samples/samples/MachineLearningQuickTutorial/model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml`](model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml).
+4. Click Upload and select the PMML file provided in [`automation-decision-services-samples/samples/MachineLearningQuickTutorial/model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml`](model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml).
-4. Click on Upload.
-A new machine learning model deployment is added: Click **Back**, expand `SGDClassifier` a deployment `SGDClassifier` is ready to be used.
+5. Click on Upload.
+A new machine learning model deployment is added ready to be used to configure the predictive model.

 Next you connect the predictive model to this machine learning model deployment.